-Let’s Talk About the Gender Wage Gap in Chicagoby Diane Klementowich on May 6, 2019 in MindSpring News
+Let’s Talk About the Gender Wage Gap in Chicagoby Diane Klementowich on May 6, 2019 in Chicago, MindSpring News

 Women make less money in the workplace than men do.
 It’s the conclusion of years of studies about the gender wage gap, and despite fluctuations in the exact figures, the central finding remains the same.

 In Illinois, 2065 is the projected “end date” when the gender wage gap in Chicago and rest of the state will close.
 To get there, many organizations and legislators are actively taking steps towards ending the disparity.
 Illinois has already taken initiatives to eliminate wage inequality, most recently with Mayor Rahm Emanuel signing an executive order prohibiting city departments from asking job applicants for their salary history information.

 But 2065 is more than forty-five years away!
 Why is the gender pay disparity still so prevalent?
 We take a look at the various factors at play, as well as what can be done to cultivate an equal landscape, specifically in the Chicagoland region.

 The State of Pay Disparity in 2019

 The year is 1960.
 More women are entering the workforce than ever before against a backdrop of the continuing civil rights movement and anti-war protests.
 But working alongside their male counterparts fails to make them equals in American society – they are still banned from Ivy League schools, forced to cosign with their husbands on credit cards, and kept from serving on juries.
 And despite the Equal Pay Act of 1963, women are earning an average of less than 60 cents for every $1 earned by men, with minority women making even less.

 Today, almost sixty years later, in spite of obvious societal progress, the average woman in Illinois still only earns $43,149 annually compared to her male counterpart making $55,585, an earnings ratio of 78% and ranking 38th in the nation.